 When Jennielyn and Jaime were looking for a preschool for their daughter, they were drawn to the LFSF bilingual education and curriculum.
 Today Gigi is in Gr1 and her academic and social development have been remarkable.

-Eric, Jason, and their children Stella and Xavier, joined LFSF five years ago.
+Eric, Jason, and their children Stella and Xavier, joined LFSF in 2014.
 Today, academically and socially, they're still feeling lucky.
 And they are committed to doing their part to make sure people know that LFSF is a school where all families are welcome!

 For an English speaking couple relocating from Cincinnati, Ohio, LFSF wasn't an obvious fit.
 Yet, after two years at the Sausalito campus, they are happy to share their experience.